jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_jmespath.rst

 ===============================

 `JMESPath <http://jmespath.org/>`_ allows you to declaratively specify how to extract elements from a JSON document.
-The AWS SDK for PHP has a dependency on `jmespath.php <https://github.com/jmespath/jmespath.php>`_ to power some of the high-level abstractions like :ref:`guide_paginators` and :ref:`guide_waiters`, but also exposes JMESPath searching on ``Aws\ResultInterface`` and
+The |sdk-php| has a dependency on `jmespath.php <https://github.com/jmespath/jmespath.php>`_ to power some of the high-level abstractions like :ref:`guide_paginators` and :ref:`guide_waiters`, but also exposes JMESPath searching on ``Aws\ResultInterface`` and